robertpitt/codex-relay/README.md

 - `OPENAI_API_KEY`
 - `CODEX_API_KEY`

-The app inherits environment variables from the shell that launched it.
+Relay inherits environment variables from the shell that launched it.
 If you use an API key, export it in your terminal before running `npm run dev`.

-Do not store API keys, Codex auth tokens, bearer tokens, or other secrets in `.relay/`, ticket Markdown, run logs, or committed files.
+Do not commit or store API keys, Codex auth tokens, bearer tokens, or other secrets in `.relay/`, ticket Markdown, run logs, or committed files.

 `ELECTRON_RENDERER_URL` is used internally by `electron-vite` during development.
 You should not need to set it manually for normal local work.

 ## Local Data and Services

-Relay is local-first and uses the filesystem instead of a database.
+Relay uses filesystem storage instead of a database.

-Relay uses this project-local structure; some files and directories are created on demand:
+Each project can contain this `.relay/` structure.
+Some entries are created on demand:

 ```text
 <project>/